Northern Thailand Trip. Day 1-2: Kuala Lumpur - Chiang Mai

 The original excavation sites

-We strolled along the Jhaban Road to reach the Wat Chedi Luang about 15 minutes.
-Thailand, Chiaang Mai specifically has a lot of, I meant really a lot of temples.
-Doi Suthep is the most popular as it located high in the mountain.
-We have to skipped that as my wife was not in good shape due to recent tragic case ;-(.
+We strolled along the Jhaban Road to reach the Wat Chedi Luang in about 15 minutes.
+Thailand, Chiang Mai specifically, has a lot of—I mean, really a lot of—temples.
+Doi Suthep is the most popular, as it is located high in the mountain.
+We had to skip that, as my wife was not in good shape due to a recent tragic case ;-(.
 I don't want to elaborate on that.

 Instead, we walked to Wat Chedi Luang, another prominent temple that one should visit.
-Built in the 14th century by the King Saen Muang Ma planned to bury the ashes of his father, but later it was left unfinished.
+Built in the 14th century by King Saen Muang Ma, it was planned to bury the ashes of his father, but later it was left unfinished.

 Vihara of the Cruciform Temple